 I would be interested in supervising postgraduates in any of the areas mentioned above.
-I currently supervise the following research students:
+I currently supervise and co-supervise the following research students:

-- Jenni Steele, Washing and Textiles in Film and Television.
+- Jenni Steele, Washing and Textiles on Film and Television;

-I am also responsible for either coordinating or contributing to the following undergraduate and postgraduate taught modules:
+I am also responsible for the following undergraduate modules: